What is an Acceptable Quality Level (AQL)? – Working, Defect Categories, and Table

 • Sequential sampling: In this method, every item from the sample will be tested.
 It is a precise method.

 • Multiple sampling: This method is an add-on to double sampling.
-This method will take a random sample size of n from many sizes N.
+This method will take a random sample size of n from many sizes of N.

 FAQs